-Studies have shown that the contours of gas discharge glow at 12 kHz and 15 kHz are homogeneous in their structure.
+Studies have shown that the contours of gas discharge electric glow at 12 kHz and 15 kHz are homogeneous in their structure.
 The contour at kHz is 55 % of the contour at 15 kHz and at 24 kHz - only 15 % of the contour at 15 kHz that is important for further analysis and identification of images.
 The incidence of bioelectrical activity of the body reducing the intensity of gas discharge glow.
 Pathology in the organism and surrounding tissues also alter the bioelectric activity and the shape and color of gas discharge glow, which is determined mainly by energy of photon emission at the transition of electrons from higher energy levels to the lower ones when being excited by the external electric field.
-Thus, for red colour of the electromagnetic spectrum this energy compiles 1,82 eV, for orange color - 2,05 eV, yellow - 2,14 eV, blue-green (cyan) - 2,43 eV, blue - 2,64 eV, and violet -3.03 eV.
-The reliable result norm is at $E \ge 2.53$ eV.
-The spectral range of the photon emission for different colors is within $\lambda = 380 - 495$ nm and $\lambda = 570 - 750$ nm ± 5 nm.
+Thus, for red colour of the electromagnetic spectrum this energy compiles 1,82 eV, for orange color - 2,05 eV, yellow - 2,14 eV, blue-green (cyan) - 2,43 eV, blue - 2,64 eV, and violet - 3,03 eV.
+The reliable result norm is at $E \ge 2,53$ eV.
+The spectral range of the photon emission for different colors is within $\lambda = 380-495\pm5$ nm and $\lambda = 570-750\pm5$ nm.
 The photons, corresponding to the emission with green color in the visible electromagnetic spectrum, are not being detected under those experimental conditions.
 Thus, the more predominant in the color spectrum yellow, orange, blue, blue-green and purple colors, the more pronounced is gas discharge glow and bioelectric properties of the object.
 According to the data obtained, the incidence of bioelectrical activity of the body reducing the intensity of gas disharge glow.

-Studies carried out by A. Antonov and I. Ignatov on 1120 patients shown that the overall drop in the bioelectric activity of the body, as well as pathology in organism alter the bioelectric activity and reduce the apparent size of the gas disharge glow.
+Studies carried out by A. Antonov and I. Ignatov on 1120 patients showed that the overall drop in the bioelectric activity of the body, as well as pathology in organism alter the bioelectric activity and reduce the apparent size of the gas disharge electric glow.
 This dependence is observed for many disorders, although there are not statistical reliable results that this method can be applied in medical diagnostics.

-Figure 3 shows the results on bioelectrical discharge images of thumbs of various biotherapists detected on color photofilm under coronal gas discharge conditions.
+Figure 2 shows the results on bioelectrical discharge images of thumbs of various biotherapists detected on color photofilm under coronal gas electric discharge conditions.
 The research area was from part of the thumb contacted with transparent electrode.
 The norm of energy of photon emission compiles 2,54 eV.
 If the value is over than 2,54 eV this is an indicator of normal bioelectrical status.
 Some people with high energy status possess the values of photon emission over 2,90 eV.
 The high values of this parameter are possible with practicing of yoga, sport etc. The emission less than 2,53 eV is characteristic for people with low bioelectrical status.
-These results are interesting from scientific point of view, because they may provide brilliant prospects for further using of this method for biophysical studies.
+These results are interesting from scientific point of view, because they may provide brilliant prospects for further using this method for clinical studies.

-Fig. 3: Bioelectrical discharge images of thumbs of various biotherapists relative to the bioelectrical discharge image of a normal person (according to I. Ignatov):

-- a) normal bioelectrical discharge of the human body (1,94 eV); - b) bioelectrical image of Laura Weigman (3,00 eV); - c) bioelectrical image of Pascal Bosinger (2.95 eV): - d) bioelectrical image of Enrico Bauer (3,03 eV); - e) bioelectrical image of Lieselotte Eder (2,84 eV); - f) bioelectrical image of Elisabeth Caggiano (3,97 eV)
+d) e) f) Figure 2.
+Bioelectrical discharge images of thumbs of various biotherapists relative to the bioelectrical discharge image of a normal person (according to I. Ignatov): the snapshots were obtained using colour coronal spectral analysis on a device with the polyethylene PET-electrode with an electric voltage on the electrode 15 kV, electric impulse duration 10 $\mu$ s, and electric current frequency 15 kHz; a) - normal bioelectrical discharge of the human body (1,94 eV); b) - bioelectrical image of Laura Weigman (3,00 eV); c) - bioelectrical image of Pascal Bosinger (2,95 eV); d) - bioelectrical image of Enrico Bauer (3,03 eV); e) - bioelectrical image of Lieselotte Eder (2,84 eV); f) - bioelectrical image of Elisabeth Caggiano (3,97 eV)

-NES and DNES analysis of water
+NES and DNES analysis of water samples while interacting with electromagnetic fields